chris-short/devopsish.com/content/post/100/index.md

 Last week I thought the 100th issue of this newsletter was going to be kinda flat.
 Not this week!
 Less than twelve hours after [DevOps'ish 099](/099/) went out, the technology world confirmed change is constant; [IBM to Buy Software Maker Red Hat for About $33 Billion](https://www.bloomberg.com/news/articles/2018-10-28/ibm-agrees-to-buy-software-maker-red-hat-in-34-billion-deal).
 I think my friend and fellow Red Hatter [Ben Cotton](https://funnelfiasco.com/) said it best, "It's clearly a huge bet for IBM.
 But, they seem to be committed to letting Red Hat keep doing what has made them successful for the last 25 years.
 Only time will tell."
 [If you're not in turmoil and you're at a tech company consider yourself lucky](https://chrisshort.net/one-fish-two-fish-blue-fish-sporting-new-red-hat/).
 I have a great job, I have projects and programs to run, y'all still want Ansible so we're still gonna work on it.
 I have long thought the thing I missed most about being in the Air Force was being a part of history every day.
 I get to do that for the second time in a lifetime.
 Hey, "[At least it wasn't Oracle.](https://cshort.co/not-oracle)"

 I'm introducing a special feature of DevOps'ish I'm calling [**Indexes**](/categories/indexes/).
 An index in a book allows the reader to get information either in the book itself or sometimes elsewhere.
-The intention of a DevOps’ish Index is to provide an updated one-stop shop for opinion, analysis, and/or coverage of a complex topic or historical event.
+The intention of a DevOps'ish Index is to provide an updated one-stop shop for opinion, analysis, and/or coverage of a complex topic or historical event.
 I'm happy to introduce the [**DevOps'ish IBM Red Hat Acquisition Index**](/ibm-red-hat-acquisition-index/).

 [**Free eBook : Actionable Continuous Delivery Metrics**](https://www.gocd.org/ebook-cd-analytics.html)
 Want to deliver faster?
 Want to recover from failures more quickly?
 Want to improve your cycle time?
 This Actionable Continuous Delivery Metrics eBook will provide you with insight into your software delivery pipeline, and help you to improve your delivery and team processes. *SPONSORED*